SFDO-Community-Sprints/summit-events-app-documentation/docs/Getting-Started/trailhead-install.md

   2. Click on “Base Plan - View Details”
   3. Click on "Log In to Install" and choose Production or Developer Org
   4. Log in using your newly reset credentials
-  5. MetaDEPLOY (a Salesforce.org product) will ask for a lot of permissions you will need to accept by clicking "Allow".
+  5. MetaDEPLOY (a Salesforce.org product) will ask for a lot of permissions you will need to accept by clicking "Allow"
   6. Click “Install” (Agree to the terms of service which I know you read!)
   <p>The Summit Events App will now be installed into your SEA playground org.</p>